yuantianle/yuantianle.github.io/docs/3_C++/C++OLD/concepts.md

 ### **Overriding**

-???+note "Overrding"
+???+note "`Overrding`"

     A **concept** refers to redefining a method inherited from a base class in a derived class.

     * **Usage:**
         - The overriding method has the same <u>signature</u> (name, parameters, and return type) as the base class method but can have a <u>different implementation</u>.
         - When a program calls a same-named method of a subclass object, it <u>first looks</u> for an implementation of the method in the subclass.
 If an implementation exists, it calls the method in the subclass.
 If there is no implementation, it continues to look for the method in the parent class.

     ```cpp
     // C++ program to demonstrate function overriding